Microsoft-community/Community-website/wiki/useful-windows-tips.md

 ### Get more options when right-clicking

-When right-clicking on a file or folder, you can hold down shift to get more options, such as to "Copy as path" which lets you copy the path of the file.
+When right-clicking on a file or folder, you can hold Shift to get more options, such as "Copy as path", which lets you copy the full path to the file or folder.

 ### Windows Master Control Panel shortcut